istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 basic problem, as there is no standardized way to safely chain/extend arbitrary eBPF programs at this time.

 With sidecar data plane mode, it is intuitive to configure traffic redirection between sidecar and application pod within the pod network namespace.
-One day, a lightbulb moment arrived - why not mimic sidecars and configure the redirection in the application network space?
+One day, a light-bulb moment arrived - why not mimic sidecars and configure the redirection in the application network space?
 While this sounds a crazy simple thought, is this technically possible when ztunnel runs in the Istio’s system namespace?
 After a lot of research, we realized a Linux process running in one network namespace could create and own listening sockets within another network namespace, which is a basic Linux socket capability.